benrwoodard/bibler/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of bibler is to enable the analyst to use and improve their skills while enhancing their Bible Study time.
+The goal of the bibler package is to enable the analyst to use and improve their skills while enhancing their Bible Study time.

 ## Installation